-NDP must use minority parliament to amplify voices fighting for justice
+NDP must use minority Parliament to amplify voices fighting for justice

 With a leadership race underway, the official Opposition Conservatives have good reason to wait before forcing an election.

-The Bloc Québecois need to demonstrate their value to Quebec voters before precipitating a return to the polls.
+The Bloc Québécois need to demonstrate their value to Quebec voters before precipitating a return to the polls.
 Unless given a good reason, the Bloc may be unwilling to shoulder responsibility for an election before its scheduled date in four years.

 A simple majority of the 338-member House of Commons (not including the Speaker) equals 169 votes, so with 24 votes to add to the 157 Liberal MPs, the NDP has the power to keep the government in place.

-In a minority parliament, the government will find itself outnumbered on parliamentary committees.
+In a minority Parliament, the government will find itself outnumbered on parliamentary committees.
 Being represented, even with one or two members, opens the door for the NDP to raise familiar issues such as pharmacare, minimum wage increases, labour rights, and improving social wellbeing by re-distributing income from rich to poor, pushing the government to do better.

 The NDP should be looking to every occasion to bring civil society voices to Parliament.
 Public policy through closed-doors lobbying of the Prime Minister's Office was brought to Ottawa by the Queen's Park advisors who Justin Trudeau put in charge of his office as thanks for helping him get elected -- a rookie mistake if ever there was one.